davideger/blog/microbenchmarks/heartbreak.md

 Wall time: 1min 1s
 ```

+> The reason our speedup is not *greater* than ~2x is due to our Zipf ditribution;
+> there's one *extremely* large listing with over 100,000 reviews that takes as much
+> time as most of the other listings combined.
+Otherwise, our speedup would scale
+> more linearly with our core count.

 And if you *do* have fancy Python codes that take advantage of `xla` and TPUs,
 you can *still* use Ray to orchestrate your computation.
 That's how [kingoflolz](https://github.com/kingoflolz) and